-There were tons of fun science activities to do!
 During the year, we made a brain, using different colors of dough for the separate parts, and studied how Einstein’s brain differed from others.
 Later we visited a pond, a lake, and a stream, then built a wetland model.
-Another favorite project was to make a Sky Journal, and spending a month of evenings studying the phases of the moon.
+Another project was to make a Sky Journal, and spending a month of evenings studying the phases of the moon.
 Each experiment or hands on activity dovetailed nicely with the week’s science lesson.
 Everything was clearly laid out in weekly lessons, which were easy to follow.

 Math 5 covers the following skills:

 - Place value

 - Division, including long division

 Math 5 gave me a helpful structure to my daughter’s math learning, with the following components in each weekly lesson:

 - Introduction of the lesson

 - Applications – word problems